-As at 31 December 2010 the LLP's ultimate parent company was Lloyds Banking Group Designated members were LTSB and Lloyds TSB Covered Bonds (LM) Limited (as Liquidation Member) Copies of the Lloyds Banking Group plc accounts may be obtained from the Company Secretary's Office, Lloyds Banking Group plc, 25 Gresham Street, London EC2V 7HN
+As at 31 December 2011 the LLP's ultimate parent company was Lloyds Banking Group plc, a public limited company incorporated in and domiciled in Scotland.
+The designated members are Lloyds TSB Bank plc and Lloyds TSB Covered Bonds (LM) Limited (as Liquidation Member).
+Copies of the Lloyds Banking Group plc accounts may be obtained from the Company Secretary's Office, Lloyds Banking Group plc, 25 Gresham Street, London EC2V 7HN.